Home

 Welcome

 I am a geophysicist interested in understanding the fundamental processes and mechanisms by which ice sheets and glaciers respond to climate change.
 To this end, I often combine a variety of field observations (e.g. GPS receivers and seismometers) with satellite imagery and theoretical/numerical analysis to understand how glaciers and ice sheets break and flow and how this translates to past, present, and future sea level rise.
+Over the past few years my research focus has evolved towards trying to understand and mitigate the societal impact of sea level rise and climate change on local communities, including Detroit.
+This work is often done in collaboration with social scientists, engineers and community organizations.

 Potential Students